-The Environmental Justice Siting Law (EJ Siting Law), sometimes referred to as the Cumulative Impacts Law, is a nation-leading environmental justice law that requires the consideration of impacts and existing burdens in disadvantaged communities in certain environmental decision-making.
-Specifically, the EJ Siting Law amends articles 8 and 70 of the Environmental Conservation Law (ECL), State Environmental Quality Review Act (SEQRA), and Uniform Procedures Act (UPA), respectively.
+The Environmental Justice Siting Law (EJ Siting Law) recognizes that as a result of the inequitable pattern of land use decisions and siting of environmental facilities, disadvantaged communities bear a greater environmental health burden due to the cumulative pollution exposure from multiple facilities.
+This nation leading law requires the consideration of impacts and existing burdens in disadvantaged communities to ensure no community bears a disproportionate pollution burden and seeks to actively reduce any such burden for all communities.
+Specifically, the EJ Siting Law amends articles 8 and 70 of the Environmental Conservation Law (ECL), the State Environmental Quality Review Act (SEQR), and the Uniform Procedures Act (UPA), respectively.

-The EJ Siting Law requires lead agencies under SEQRA to consider whether an action may cause or increase a disproportionate pollution burden on a disadvantaged community (DAC) as part of the determination of significance for a proposed project and include an evaluation of whether the proposed action causes or increases any disproportionate pollution burden in a DAC where an environmental impact statement is required.
+The EJ Siting Law requires agencies under SEQR to consider whether an action may cause or increase a disproportionate pollution burden on a disadvantaged community (DAC) as part of the determination of significance for a proposed action and include an evaluation of whether the proposed action causes or increases any disproportionate pollution burden in a DAC where an environmental impact statement is required.

-The Department of Environmental Conservation (DEC) released draft amendments to SEQRA regulations (SEQRA, 6 NYCRR 617) to incorporate these SEQRA-related requirements of the EJ Siting Law.
-The proposed amendments include changes to both the text of the SEQRA regulations and to the environmental assessment forms (EAFs) to include additional questions focused on DACs.
-The proposed amendments support lead agencies in fulfilling their requirement to identify the potential impact of an action on DACs when making a significance determination and, where required, in preparing an environmental impact statement.
+In May 2026, DEC finalized SEQR regulations (SEQR, 6 NYCRR 617) incorporate these SEQR-related requirements of the EJ Siting Law.
+This includes changes to both the text of the SEQR regulations and to the environmental assessment forms (EAFs) to include additional questions focused on DACs.
+The regulations support lead agencies in fulfilling their requirement to identify the potential impact of an action on DACs when making a significance determination and, where required, in preparing an environmental impact statement.
+The adopted amendments become effective June 12, 2026.

-The proposed amendments also include a new Disadvantaged Community Assessment Tool (DACAT) to help lead agencies in the assessment of existing disproportionate burdens in a given DAC.
+The amendments also include a new Disadvantaged Community Assessment Tool (DACAT).
 The DACAT is intended to be an initial screening tool to identify DAC census tracts that may warrant further consideration, analysis, and community input based on existing cumulative scores of Environmental Burden and Population Vulnerability.

-The deadline to submit comments on the proposed SEQRA changes under the EJ Siting Law is May 7, 2025.
-To read more about the proposed changes to SEQRA under the EJ Siting Law or to comment on the proposal, you can visit the rulemaking page.
+To read more about the amendments to SEQR under the EJ Siting Law or to comment on the proposal, you can visit the rulemaking page.

 EJ Siting Law in DEC Permitting

-The EJ Siting Law requires DEC to incorporate environmental justice into the consideration of certain prescribed Uniform Procedures Act (UPA) permits.
+The EJ Siting Law requires DEC to enhance consideration of environmental justice when reviewing and making decisions regarding applicable Uniform Procedures Act (UPA) permits.

 Specifically, the EJ Siting Law includes the following changes to UPA: